 The interplay between the Federal Volunteer Protection Act and the existing state statutes that provide liability protection to volunteers of UNAs is a complex matter and must be determined on a state-by-state basis.
-See Subsection (b).
+This Act does not insulate members or managers or agents of UNAs from liability for harm caused to third parties due to their own negligence or other tortious misconduct.
+Subsections (b) and (c) of Section 9 only insulates them from vicarious liability for the tortious misconduct of other members, managers or agents of the UNA.

-Finally, the liability of the managers of a UNA for breach of the duties of due care, good faith and loyalty to the UNA and the ability of the governing principles of a UNA to limit or eliminate this liability as far as monetary damages are concerned is a separate subject which is dealt with in Section 23.
+Finally, the liability of the managers of a UNA for breach of the duties of due care, good faith and loyalty to the UNA and the ability of the governing principles of a UNA to limit or eliminate this liability as far as monetary damages are concerned is a separate subject which is dealt with in Section 25.